How to Screen Candidates: Tips from Ag Recruiters

 1. Resume & Cover Letter

-The resume and cover letter are the starting point for screening candidates.
+The resume and cover letter are the starting point for screening candidates, with resume review the initial step in the process.
 A quick glance at a candidate’s resume can give you an initial impression of the qualities they possess, or lack, and give you a general idea if they could be a potential fit for the position.

 Employers should use resumes as a starting point to vet candidates, but don’t overread the resumes.
 If a candidate’s resume checks all the other boxes besides one or two of your requirements, don’t rule them out just yet.
 A piece of paper cannot tell you all you need to know about a candidate.
-An initial interview can answer any outstanding questions or hesitations you may have about their skills or experience – so don’t rely too heavily on the resume beyond determining if they meet most of your wish list items.
+An initial interview can answer any outstanding questions or hesitations you may have about their skills or experience, so don’t rely too heavily on the resume beyond determining if they meet most of your wish list items.
+When reviewing resumes, it is important to look for potential concerns such as job hopping or unexplained gaps in employment history, as these may indicate issues that require further scrutiny.

 If the candidate includes a cover letter with their application, it can serve as an additional piece of information on the candidate’s experience, skills, and even personality.
 A cover letter can provide further detail on how the candidate’s skills and background can align with the role, and may include their explanation on why they were attracted to this position and see themselves as a fit.